Epanemu/counterfactual_explanations/README.md

 # Generating set of counterfactuals within distance to optimum

 This code used as a starting point an implementation of the paper ["Efficient Search for Diverse Coherent Explanations"](https://arxiv.org/pdf/1901.04909.pdf) by Chriss Russel.
+Only the implementation of a mixed polytope input encoding is used here.

 Original code by Chriss Russell can be found in the [original repository](https://bitbucket.org/ChrisRussell/diverse-coherent-explanations/src/master/).